-The buildable perimeter of the site is taken as an extruded shell of brick, almost as if it were an existing shell of brick on the site.
+The buildable perimeter of the site is taken as an extruded shell of brick, as if it were an existing shell on the site.

 Spaces and vessels are inserted into the shell to create the building within Windows and openings are carved into the brick shell and respond to the needs of the new spaces inserted within the shell.
 The result is a continuous facade of brick with a series of irregularly spaced windows, each positioned and shaped to provide both light and view to each space.